Edinburgh Council's 'botched' 20mph roll-out has only reduced average speeds by 1.3mph

 TRANSPORT chiefs have been blasted after a £3m drive to roll out 20mph limits across the Capital has only led to reducing speeds of motorists by 1.3mph.

 Evaluation of the 20mph speed limit roll-out, to be considered by the city council’s transport and environment committee on Friday, has assessed the impact of the limit reduction on speeds, road traffic collisions and public attitudes.
-But the findings have revealed that monitoring of the 66 sites surveyed showed speeds dropping by an average of 1.34mph and up to a high of 2.1mph in some areas.
+But the findings have revealed that monitoring of the 66 sites surveyed showed speeds dropping by an average of 1.34mph and the biggest drop in one area was 2.1mph.

+The seven-day average speed dropped from 23.63mph to 22.29mph after the implementation of the 20mph project.
+Officials say casualties have "fallen substantially" since the 20mph was rolled out but "it is not yet possible to ascribe reductions to the 20mph limit as opposed to an overall falling trend".

 The findings also show that 40 per cent of people in the city said they had not seen any information about the 20mph roll out, only one in five people in the Capital believe traffic speeds have actually reduced in their area – while police officers have issued less than 100 fines in the three years since the roll out of the project began, averaging just three fines every month.